mheadd/spec-ops/README.md

 # SpecOps: Specification-Driven Legacy System Modernization

-> AI is going to change the game on legacy system modernization, but maybe not in the way most people think.
+> AI is going to change the game on legacy system modernization, just not in the way most people think.

 ## What is SpecOps?

-SpecOps is a methodology for using AI to modernize legacy government systems by focusing on knowledge preservation and verified specifications rather than direct code translation.
+SpecOps is a methodology for using AI to modernize legacy government systems by focusing on knowledge `preservation and verified specifications rather than direct code translation.

 Traditional AI-assisted modernization tries to transpile legacy code directly into modern languages.
 SpecOps uses AI to compile institutional knowledge into comprehensive, human-verified specifications that become the authoritative source of truth for system behavior.